 - Later dolls had flanged arms and strung legs and were walkers.

-- Some Patti dolls dolls were made with flanged arms and legs.
+- Some dolls were made with flanged arms and legs.
 Many also had their head mounted on a coil spring device.

-After doing some research on eBay on the values of the Patti Playpal dolls, I found a wide range of prices.
-Recent sales:
+After doing some research on eBay on the values of the dolls, I found a wide range of prices.

-Besides the complete dolls, there are also listings for body parts like just the head, clothing, arms, legs and even the black shoes (Asking price for shoes ranged from $9.95–$50 for the black patent leather shoes)
+Besides the complete dolls, there are also listings for body parts like just the head, clothing, arms, legs, and even the black shoes (the asking price for the shoes ranged from $9.95–$50).

 Other Companion Collectible Dolls